-In the European context, public participation is fundamentally linked to the so-called Aarhus convention (EU Directive 1998 [6]).
-This was implemented in 2001 and officially named the Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters.
-With the Convention, the parties are required to facilitate the effectiveness of national, regional and local authorities in maintaining a set of public rights.
+In the European context, public participation is fundamentally linked to the Aarhus Convention (EU Directive 1998 [6]).
+This was implemented in 2001 and officially named the Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters.
+As a result of the Convention, the parties are required to facilitate the effectiveness of national, regional and local authorities in maintaining a set of public rights.
 The first of these is the right of everyone to receive environmental information held by public authorities.
-The responsible parties are obliged to continuously disseminate environmental information and provide information within one month to those asking.
+The responsible parties are obliged to continuously disseminate environmental information and provide information requested within one month.
 Relevant types of information concern the state of the environment and human health and the policy being implemented.
 The second right established by the convention is the right to participate in environmental decision making.
-Public authorities are to make arrangements such that affected people and environmental non-governmental organisations may comment, for example, on project proposals and plans.
-The comments put forward are to be taken into account in decision making.
-The third right involves the ability to challenge public decisions if these are not in accordance with environmental law or the two abovementioned rights.
+Public authorities are to put arrangements in place to ensure that affected people and environmental non-governmental organisations may comment, e.g. on project proposals and plans.
+The comments put forward are to be considered while decision making.
+The third right involves the ability to challenge public decisions if these are not in accordance with environmental law or the two previously mentioned rights.

-As described in Section 4.2, an Environmental Impact Assessment (EIA) is a tool for integrating environmental concerns into decision-making processes.
+As described in Section 4.2, an EIA is a tool for integrating environmental concerns into decision-making processes.
 EIA is integrated in the EU Member States' national legislation and procedures.
-To ensure well-functioning EIA processes, an EU Directive (EIA Directive 2014) [5] describes the requirements concerning the involvement of the public.
+To ensure a functional EIA processes, the EU Directive (EIA Directive 2014) [5] describes the requirements concerning the involvement of the public.
 Here, it is stated that once a decision to allow for or refuse development has been made, the public must be informed in accordance with national procedures.
 For example, when a project is approved, it is necessary to publish information about the environmental conditions attached to the decision.
-Further, strategies intended to avoid or reduce (if possible) negative environmental effects must be described.
+Furthermore, strategies intended to avoid or reduce (if possible) negative environmental effects must be described.
 This includes both noise exposure in the surrounding areas of a new road and noise consequences along existing roads where traffic conditions may be affected by a new road project.

-It is up to the Member States to determine the detailed arrangements for informing the public; this is done through publication in a local newspaper or other local media, via internet, direct public consultation and so on.
-The essence is that the public should receive sufficient information about the planned development.
+It is the responsibility of the Member States to determine the detailed arrangements for informing the public; this is undertaken through publication in a local newspaper or other local media, via the Internet, direct public consultation, etc. The essence is that the public should receive sufficient information about the planned development.
 This also means that relevant information is required to be electronically available to the public.
-Moreover, the directive emphasises the need for reasonable timeframes allowing for the members of the public to prepare and participate effectively in the environmental decision making.
+Moreover, the directive emphasises the need for reasonable timeframes, allowing for the members of the public to prepare and participate effectively in the environmental decision making.